- If you're not getting any sound from speakers after hooking up a second monitor it can be an audio configuration problem.

-5. Update or Reinstall the Sound Card Driver
+2. Update or reinstall the Sound Card Driver

 - First, you’ll need to get the latest driver from the sound card manufacturer’s website.
 If you’re not sure what website to open, press the Win key + X hotkey and select Device Manager.

-- Now open the sound card manufacturer’s website in your browser.
+- Open the sound card manufacturer’s website in your browser.

-- Next, open a driver or downloads section the manufacturer’s website.
+- Next, open a driver or download section on the manufacturer’s website.

 - Then search for the required sound card driver by entering the sound card in a search box or selecting it from drop-down menus on the website.

-- Download the most update driver for your sound card that’s compatible with your Windows platform.
-To check your system type, enter the keyword ‘system’ in Cortana’s search box and select System to open the window directly below.
+- Download the most updated driver for your sound card that’s compatible with your Windows platform.
+To check your system type, enter the keyword system in Cortana’s search box and select System to open the window directly below.